fairlearn/fairlearn/docs/user_guide/faq.rst

     By considering this extra information in the context of your particular machine learning system, you should be able to determine the most appropriate actions for your situation.

-What sort of fairness related harms can Fairlearn address?
+What sort of fairness related harms can the Fairlearn library address?
     Fairlearn concentrates on group fairness, meaning obtaining the minimum disparity on some metric evaluated on specified subgroups in the data.
     This is certainly not the only way of looking at fairness.